-Another official name was dawlat al-jarakisa that meant “the period of the Circassians”.
+Another official name was dawlat al-jarakisa which meant “the period of the Circassians”.
 The dynasty was also called Al-dawla al-mughuliyya meaning the “Mongol State” during Sultan Al-Adil Kitbugha’s rule who was of Mongol origin.

 The Mamluk Sultanate of Egypt ruled from 1250 to 1517.
 The Mamluk Sultans could be divided into two groups.
-The Bahris ruled from 1250 – 1382, who were chiefly Turks and Mongols, and the Burjis ruled from 1382 1517), who were chiefly Circassians and were chosen from the garrison of Cairo.
+The Bahris ruled from 1250 – 1382, who were chiefly Turks and Mongols, and the Burjis ruled from 1382 – 1517, who were chiefly Circassians and were chosen from the garrison of Cairo.

 The Mongols besieged Baghdad from January 29th to February 10th, 1258.
 In September 1260 the Mongols were defeated in the battle of Ain Jalut.
 In 1377 the Circassians revolted against the Bahri Sultan.
 The Burji Mamluk dynasty began in 1382.
 In 1517 the Battle of Ridaniya ended the Mamluk dynasty.

-The last Ayyubid Sultan, Al Salih Ayyub during the period 1240 to 1249 imported a huge number of slaves from the Caucasus and the Central Asia.
+The last Ayyubid Sultan, Al Salih Ayyub during the period 1240 to 1249 imported a huge number of slaves from the Caucasus and Central Asia.
 There were treated differently from the household slaves as they were mostly trained in different fields like martial arts, archery, Islamic studies, etc.

-Under the Ayyubid Dynasty the Mamluk regiments were their main source of power.
+Under the Ayyubid Dynasty, the Mamluk regiments were their main source of power.
 Every sultan used to have their own private armies with the freedom to choose soldiers according to their liking.

 The Last Ayyubid Sultan, Al Salih Ayyub had a special liking for the Mamluks and his army consisted of around 800 to 1000 horsemen who were called Bahri Mamluks.
 Bahr in Arabic means sea and they were called Bahris because their barracks were on the island of Rawanda in the Nile.